papermerge/documentation/docs/user/group-ownership.md

 automatically inherit full permissions for the document, including the ability to delete it.

-This solution significantly simplifies permission management and eliminate the need for special rules or workarounds, such as explicitly granting deletion rights to group members.
+This feature significantly simplifies permission management and eliminate the need for special rules or workarounds, such as explicitly granting deletion rights to group members.
 At the same time, it is better aligned with the requirements of real-world organizational structures, where ownership is